Skip to main content

 • EHMT1

-If your loved one has a clinical diagnosis of AS but has not had genetic testing in the last 10 years, consider talking to a genetics provider about additional genetic testing.
-Having difficulty finding a genetics provider in your area?
-Reach out to FAST’s genetic counselor, Niki Armstrong at niki@cureangelman.org.
+If a loved one has a clinical diagnosis of AS but has not had genetic testing in the past decade (or ever), seeking updated genetic testing may provide clarity.
+For assistance, reach out to FAST’s genetic counselor, Niki Armstrong, at niki@cureangelman.org.

 FAST Angelman Syndrome News